skupperproject/skupper-example-bookinfo/README.md

     <login-command-for-your-provider>
     kubectl create namespace bookinfo-pub
     kubectl config set-context --current --namespace bookinfo-pub
-    skupper init

 See [Getting started with Skupper](https://skupper.io/start/) for more information about setting up namespaces.

-Use `skupper status` in each console to check that Skupper is installed.

-    $ skupper status
-    Namespace '<ns>' is ready.
-It is connected to 0 other namespaces.

-As you move through the steps that follow, you can use `skupper status` at any time to check your progress.

 ## Step 2: Install demo source files